Kyle-J/RestKit/README.md

 > ex: limit=20&offset=20   will return results 21 to 40

-**Return Type**
+**Return Format**

 Overrides any accept headers.
 JSON is assumed otherwise.
 Return type handler must be implemented.

+> ex: format=xml

+Changed search type.
+Filter uses 'AND' glue, default uses 'OR' glue.

-> ex: type=xml
+> ex: search_type=filter

 **Suppressed Error Codes**

 Some clients require all responses to be a 200 (Flash, for example), even if there was an application error.
-With this paramter included, the application will always return a 200 response code, and clients will be responsible for checking the response body to ensure a valid response.
+With this parameter included, the application will always return a 200 response code, and clients will be responsible for checking the response body to ensure a valid response.

 > ex: suppress_error_codes=true